 MEET OUR BOARD

-Our ten-member Board of Directors is made up of a range of business owners, fishermen, and community members who live and work on the island and care deeply about preserving its fishing culture for future generations.
+Our ten-member Board of Directors consists of business owners, fishermen, non-profit leaders and community members who live and work on the island, and care deeply about preserving its fishing culture for future generations.

 Shelley Edmundson, Executive Director